mrthlinh/FACTIVA/README.md

     - error.json: record the failure points (auto generated)
  3. __download:__ completed downloads will contain a folder of PDF and a CSV file.
  4. __temp:__ incompleted / interrupted files.
 These files are merged after finishing.
+ 5. __log:__ log file.
+If there is a bug, please send the log file and a screenshot to me.
 ## Software Installation:
   1. Install Python >= 3.4:
     - https://www.python.org/getit/, double click to execute the installer